How to use the TRIPSpeed Shape tab and controls

 Start with the large chart before touching any controls.

-- is the mismatch mostly uphill, mostly downhill, or near the center?
+- is the mismatch mostly uphill, downhill, or near the center

 Step 3: Use the top metrics as a quick screen

-Before drilling into the lower diagnostics, check the summary metrics at the top.
+Before using the lower diagnostics, check the summary metrics at the top.

 Use them like this:

-- poor alignment means the baseline shape is missing the observed center story
+- poor alignment means the baseline shape is missing an important part of the observed pattern

-- obvious peak disagreement can mean the shape is centered wrong or behaving badly near the middle
+- peak disagreement often means the shape is centered wrong or behaving badly near flat ground

-When these look good, the safest move is often to leave the shape mostly alone.
+When these look good, leave the shape mostly alone.

 Step 4: Use the lower diagnostics only after you already have a hypothesis